wgar84/wgar84.github.io/Evolution2015/index.md

 *** =pnotes

-For each pPCA axis, we reconstruct two covariance matrices, associated with the lower and upper bounds of their 95% confidence intervals.
+For each pPCA axis, we reconstruct two covariance matrices, associated with the lower and upper bounds of their 95% empirical confidence intervals.

 ---